ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 a new session are determined per-direction:

-* For SETTINGS sent by the server, the initial limits are those most recently acknowledged before the CONNECT request.
+* For SETTINGS sent by the server, the initial limits are those most recently acknowledged immediately before the CONNECT request is sent.
-* For SETTINGS sent by the client, the initial limits are those most recently acknowledged before the response accepting the session.
+* For SETTINGS sent by the client, the initial limits are those most recently acknowledged immediately before the response accepting the session is sent.

 Note that these may be older than the sender's most recent SETTINGS: values that were still unacknowledged when the CONNECT request or response was sent